 Be wary of using this plant when decorating for the holiday season.
 This plant is very toxic.
 While a small child could eat one or two of the holly berries without suffering any ill effects, ingesting around 20 berries can actually cause extreme, serious illness and even death.

 This stunning flowering plant is one of the most poisonous there is.
 Even a small amount of its leaves eaten by a child can cause extreme gastrointestinal or cardiac distress, and can also be lethal.
-Even touching this plant can cause terrible skin irritations, inflammation of the eyes and numbness.
+Even touching an oleander plant can cause terrible skin irritations, inflammation of the eyes and numbness.

 Who knew this tiny, delicate plant, its flowers and leaves can be a killer?
 This plant contains dangerous convallatoxins, which can cause hot flashes, heart contractions, and hallucinations, as well as significantly slowing down the heart, potentially causing a coma and even death.

 Every part of this common backyard plant, especially the flowers, is extremely toxic.
-It contains cyanogenic glycoside, a dangerous poison that when swallowed can cause shortness of breath, rapid pulse, dizziness and fainting, and has the potential to drop the blood pressure which may lead to convulsions and death.
+It contains cyanogenic glycoside, a dangerous poison that when swallowed can cause shortness of breath, rapid pulse, dizziness, and fainting, and has the potential to drop the blood pressure which may lead to convulsions and death.

 This gorgeous flowering plant gives you only 6 hours after consuming until it kills you.
 The entire plant contains high concentrations of toxic alkaloids.
 Immediately after ingesting this plant, you will experience nausea and vomiting, burning of the mouth and slowing of the heart.